mountaincharlie/project-three-python-minigames/README.md

 * Minesweeper
 * ...

-## Google Drive and Sheets APIs [to finish]
+## Google Drive and Sheets APIs
 ---

-To do:
-* explain steps/purpose and screenshots
+### APIs Used
+* Google Drive
+* Google Sheets
+* Used in:
+    * game_engine/leaderboards.py
-* setup?
+* For:
-* interacting with the leaderboards
-* each leaderboard and read/writing from/to it
+    * Reading/updating the worksheets representing each game's leaderboard

+### Setting up
+* The APIs:
+    * Using Code Institute's video on: <a href = "https://youtu.be/WTll5p4N7hE">Activating API credentials</a>
+* The Python code/files to connect to the APIs:
+    * Using Code Institute's video on: <a href = "https://youtu.be/lPTKUiafTRY">Connecting to the API with Python</a>

+### Google Sheets Link
+* <a href = "https://docs.google.com/spreadsheets/d/124GeJ30MEkNUFtQfglxCuBO7tjc0yuUZdYpwh5PHQwE/edit?usp=sharing">leaderboards Google Sheet</a>

 ## Imported Python Libraries/Modules/Packages
 ---